AACAP Pilot Research Award for Junior Faculty and Child and Adolescent Psychiatry Fellows, supported by AACAP

 Request for Applications - Deadline: April 15, 2020

 The AACAP Pilot Research Award for Junior Faculty and Child and Adolescent Psychiatry Fellows offers $15,000 for child and adolescent psychiatry fellows and junior faculty who have an interest in beginning a career in child and adolescent psychiatry research.
-Recipients have the opportunity to submit a poster presentation on their research for AACAP’s 67th Annual Meeting in San Francisco, California, October 19-24, 2020.
+Recipients have the opportunity to submit a poster presentation on their research for AACAP’s 68th Annual Meeting in Atlanta, Georgia October 25-30, 2021.
 The award also includes the cost of attending AACAP’s Annual Meeting for five days.

 - Candidates must be board eligible/certified in child and adolescent psychiatry, or enrolled in a child psychiatry residency or fellowship program.

 - Candidates must have a faculty appointment in an accredited medical school or be in a fully accredited child and adolescent psychiatry clinical research or training program.

 - At the time of application, candidates may not have more than two years of experience following graduation from residency/fellowship training.

 - Candidates must not have any previous significant, individual research funding in the field of child and adolescent mental health.
 These include the following: NIMH/NIH funding (Small Grants, R-01) or similar foundation or industry research funding.
 Candidates who have received or are currently receiving "T32" funding support are eligible to apply.

 A proposal, no more than seven pages (single spaced, no less than 12 pt. font and 1" margins), including four pages of research protocol, a one-page detailed project timeline, a one-page budget and justification, and one page addressing the inclusion or exclusion of women and minorities.
 (References may exceed the page limit).